moxious/community/README.md

 Check out the [Media List](media/media-list.md) which is automatically updated.

+As I add new videos, notes, and blogs, they can be automatically summarized and transcripts made, so that we can keep running text of the information we have captured, without re-watching videos or re-reading every post.

 ## Wait, how are we going to write the book?

 In phases.
 Here's the initial plan.
 Phase 0 is already complete!